quailninja/LoneSpacer/README.md

 # CSE_210_Final - Spacer
 Final project for CSE 210

-Spacer is a spacer shooter clone.
+Spacer is a space shooter clone.

 Click Demo mode for a shorter version of the game.
 (Made for grading)